greg-raven/Uncommon-Sense/_posts/2015-01-06-a-formula-for-never-ending-strife.md

 ---
-title: 'A formula for never-ending strife'
+title: "A formula for never-ending strife"
 layout: post
 categories:
 - equality